nexendrie/translation/docs/index.md

         languages: { } # compile catalogues only for these languages
 ```

-Param locale resolver takes language from presenter's parameter locale, it is not possible to change the paramter's name.
+Param locale resolver takes language from presenter's parameter locale, the parameter's name is stored in property $param which can be changed at will.

 If you want to use ChainLocaleResolver, just specify the needed resolvers as elements of array: